top of page

 • Top interventions: Food insecurity, transportation, formulary access

-Pharmacists used this data to redesign workflows that addressed real-world barriers in medically underserved communities, ensuring services were timely, relevant, and accessible.
+Pharmacists utilized this data to redesign workflows that addressed real-world barriers in medically underserved populations, ensuring services were timely, relevant, and accessible, a strategy championed by Dr. La Kesha Y. Farmer through her work in equity-informed pharmacy design.

 This infographic evolved into more than just a summary.
-It helped pharmacist managers demonstrate value, align strategy across teams, and build support for equity-informed clinical care.
+It helped pharmacist managers demonstrate value, align strategy across interdisciplinary population health management teams, and build support for equity-informed clinical care.

 SDOH-informed care sets the new standard for pharmacy excellence.
 Through structured training, intentional design, and policy-aware practice, pharmacist managers ensure their teams deliver care that reflects both clinical rigor and social reality.